usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-3/In-Class-Materials/DITAP Participant Guide Module 3.md

 ### Welcome to Module 3

-### Overview and Objectives
+### Overview and objectives

   -  Module Summary
    - Learning Objectives
    - Connection to Overall DITAP Program

-### Module Activities
+### Module activities

-1. Activity: Build Your Lean Acquisition Canvas
+1. Activity: Build your lean acquisition canvas
-2. Discussion: Which Risk Has Tripped Up Your Procurements Most Often?
+2. Discussion: Which risk has tripped up your procurements most often?
 3. Discussion: What’s one specific change you’ll apply to your next acquisition based on today’s session?
 4. Activity: Poll
-5. Activity: Scenario Discussion
+5. Activity: Scenario discussion
 6. Activity: Poll
 7. Discussion: Improving collaboration on a multi-vendor effort
-8. Activity: Scenario Discussion
+8. Activity: Scenario discussion
-9. Activity: Drafting a Statement of Objectives (SOO) for Agile Services
+9. Activity: Drafting a Statement of Objectives (SOO) for Agile services
 10. Discussion: Outcome-based vs personnel \- focused criteria
-11. Discussion: Applying AI Data Analysis to Acquisition Planning
+11. Discussion: Applying AI data analysis to acquisition planning
 12. Activity: Tech Evaluation Panel Checklist
-13. Activity: Use A Trade-Off Matrix to Help Determine What Matters Most
+13. Activity: Use a Trade-Off Matrix to help determine what matters most
 14. Activity: Poll
-15. Activity: The Power of Debriefing
+15. Activity: The power of debriefing

-### Reflections on this Module
+### Reflections on this module

 ---